boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

 void fio_attach(intptr_t uuid, fio_protocol_s *protocol);
 ```

-Attaches (or updates) a protocol object to a connection's uuid.
+Attaches (or updates) a protocol object to a socket UUID.

-The new protocol object can be NULL, which will detach ("hijack") the socket.
+The new protocol object can be NULL, which will detach ("hijack"), the socket.

 The old protocol's `on_close` (if any) will be scheduled.

 On error, the new protocol's `on_close` callback will be called immediately.

-**Note**: before attaching a file descriptor that was created outside of facil.io's library, make sure it is set to non-blocking mode (see [`fio_set_non_block`](#fio_set_non_block)). facil.io file descriptors are all non-blocking and it will assumes this is the case for the attached fd.

 #### `fio_attach_fd`